varnishcache/varnish-cache/doc/sphinx/reference/varnishstat.rst

 -n          Specifies the name of the varnishd instance to get logs from.
 If -n is not specified, the host name
 	    is used.

+-N          Specify a the filename of a stale VSM instance.
+When using this
+            option the abandonment checking is disabled.

 -V          Display the version number and exit.